ArinZBryan/MathsNotes/Statistics/Measures of Location And Spread/Variance and Standard Deviation.md

 ## Standard Deviation
 Standard deviation is just the square root of the variance.
 Thus, when given the variance, the S.D. is just its square root, and vice versa.

+The standard deviation is represented by the lowercase sigma ($\sigma$)

+## Multiplying data
+If all the values in a collection were multiplied by a single value $p$, the standard deviation will also be multiplied by $p$

+Similarly, if the data was multiplied by the single value $p$, the variance will be multiplied by $p^2$